A food allergy is when your body’s immune system reacts to a harmless food as if it were toxic.

 What support is available with food allergy?

-Allergy New Zealand provides information, education and support for people with allergy, parents of children with allergy, teachers and healthcare professionals.
+Allergy NZ provides information, education and support for people with allergy, parents of children with allergy, teachers and healthcare professionals.

 The following links provide further information about food allergies.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.